 Best practices call for clearly articulating specific competencies and experience desired for the seats being filled each year, and consistency in interpreting how a candidate compares to those competencies.
 An impartial professional is best equipped to implement a fair and transparent process.
 The foundation of such a process should be a blinded evaluation (by name) of each applicant relative to how their competencies meet the needs of the open position.
-This blinded evaluation, performed by the evaluation consultant, would then be provided to the NomCom members for use by the NomCom when selecting the deep-dive short list.
+This blinded evaluation, performed by the evaluation consultant, would then be provided to the NomCom members for use by the NomCom when selecting the deep-dive short list.50

 Appendix 3 provides a sample matrix that identifies current directors' competencies, which helps identify the gaps between the current Board makeup and the desired competencies to recruit for.
 This example includes just a few illustrative skills and personal qualities.
 Elements of this sample matrix would be completed by individual Board members and also augmented by ICANN staff.
 The evaluation consultant would then use this assessment and the job description to perform the blinded assessment of all applicants, eliminating those that clearly do not meet requirements (such as geographic diversity) and basic competencies.
 Identifying gaps in this manner encourages the NomCom to see what gaps may develop on the Board in the coming years and evaluate candidates accordingly.

-Recommendation 21: The NomCom should use a standardized matrix to evaluate and prioritize candidates, based on desired competencies and experience.
+Recommendation 21: The NomCom should use a standardized tool to evaluate and prioritize candidates, based on desired competencies and experience as determined annually.
+This tool will not replace qualitative assessments of candidates.

-This evaluation form should reflect the criteria and needed competencies and experience outlined in the job description, and should be used by all NomCom members when evaluating candidates.
-A common evaluation form ensures each NomCom member evaluates candidates in a consistent manner and does so in accordance with the various needed competencies identified by the NomCom for the open positions that year.
-A sample evaluation form is provided in Appendix 3.
+This matrix should reflect the criteria and needed competencies and experience outlined in the job description, and should be used by all NomCom members when evaluating candidates.
+Utilizing a common evaluation form supports consistent evaluation of candidates across all NomCom members and does so in accordance with the various desired competencies identified by the NomCom for the open positions that year.
+A sample matrix is provided in Appendix 3 to this report.